 8. Overall ROI

 If going by the definition, ROI is the overall return on the investment for the email campaign launched.
-Like every other digital marketing channel, a marketer should have an ability to track and monitor the overall return on a email marketing campaign executed.
+Like every other digital marketing channel, a marketer should have the ability to track and monitor the overall return on an email marketing campaign executed.
 To measure the ROI, a system should be in place where marketers can assign different values to various types of leads based on their ability to generate revenue.

 The most evident is to make your email messages mobile friendly — i.e. responsive — because there’s no better approach to execute click-through rates than to have half your emails be unclickable and even unreadable.